tylerwillis/split-flap/README.md

 ## 🔍 Troubleshooting

-- **Changes not appearing**: The board refreshes every 5 minutes.
+- **Changes not appearing**: The board refreshes every 20 seconds.
 Restart the server to see changes immediately.
 - **Server won't start**: Make sure no other process is using port 8080.
 You can change the port in `app.js` if needed.
 - **CSV errors**: Ensure your CSV has the correct format with all required columns.